cockpit-project/cockpit-project.github.io/external/bots/README.md

 If as part of some new feature you need to change the content of some or all images, you can ask the machines to create those images.

-If you want to have a new fedora-coreos image for pull request #1234, add a bullet point to that pull request's description like so, and add the "bot" label to the pull request.
+If you want to have a new fedora-coreos image for pull request #1234, post a comment on the pull request like so:

-    * [ ] image-refresh fedora-coreos
+    /image-refresh fedora-coreos

 The machines will post comments to the pull request about their progress and at the end there will be links to commits with the new